 - Create another plane and position it above the mesh as indicated below.

-- Assign a Standard Surface shader to the polygon plane above the polyon mesh.
+- Assign a Standard Surface shader to the polygon plane above the polygon mesh.
 This will represent our light source.
-Decrease the Base Weight value and increase the Emission Scale to around 10.
+Decrease the Base Weight value of the Standard Surface shader to 0 and increase the Emission to around 10.

 - Assign a Standard Surface shader to the polygon mesh that we want to generate the refractive caustics.
 We are going to make this a glass shader.

-- Connect the ramp to the Transmission Color attribute of the Standard Surface shader.
+- Next, we will add a colored tint to the shader.
+Add some color to the Transmission Color of the glass Standard Surface shader.

-The animations below show the difference between rendering Refractive Caustics with three and six GI Diffuse Samples.
+To reduce noise in the Caustics, you must increase the number of GI Diffuse Samples.
+The animations below show the difference between rendering Caustics with three and six GI Diffuse Samples.
 Be careful when using this attribute as the render times will increase dramatically when you increase this value.

-Diffuse Samples: 3
+Diffuse samples: 3

 That's it.
 You are ready to render.
 Have a go at rendering some other objects.
 Things to consider when using this method are:

-- Fine tuning the right amount of Emission for the geometry that has the Emissive shader assigned to it, otherwise you may encounter a lot of white noise.
+- Fine-tuning the right amount of emission for the geometry that has the Emissive shader assigned to it, otherwise, you may encounter a lot of white noise.

-- Increase the GI Diffuse Samples to reduce the noise further.
+- Increase the GI_diffuse_samples to reduce the noise further.